-Your final letter grade will be based on your total score on the two mid-term exams, the final exam, and the graded homework problems (maximum = 400 points).
-Grading will be done on a curve based on the overall distribution of the class scores.
+Midterm exams100 points eachGraded homework100 points totalFinal exam100 points curve based on the overall distribution of the class scores.
 You will be guaranteed an A if your total score is above 85% of the class, a B if it is above 60% of the class, and a C if it is above 30% of the class scores.
 In addition, students who scored \geq 340 points (i.e. \geq 85% of max score) will be guaranteed an A, and those with \geq 180 points (i.e. \geq 45% of max score) will be guaranteed a passing grade (C or higher), independent of the curve.
-Final grading will then be done using the "+/-" grading system, as follows.
-The cut-offs for A, B, etc grades will be determined first.
-Then each letter-range will be divided into three groups: all students whose scores are in the upper third of, for example, B range will be given a B+, those in the middle will receive a B, and the lower third will receive a B-, and so on.
+After the cut-offs for A, B, etc grades are determined, the final grading will be done using the "+/-" grading system.